Nuts and Testosterone: Do these Fat-Bombs Increase or Decrease T Levels?

 Now does this mean that all nuts are to be banned?
 No. Some may actually benefit testosterone levels, and for most of the others, the benefits can outweigh the minor negative hormonal effects.

-Below, we have gathered an extensive list of nuts that should benefit testosterone production and nuts that could harm it, with of course, explanations as to why we believe that is the case.
+Below, we have gathered an small list of nuts that should benefit testosterone production and nuts that could harm it, with of course, explanations as to why we believe that is the case.

 Nuts that can beneficially impact testosterone levels;